 Charge Cards and No Present Spending Limit Cards

 In both cases, you do not have a firm credit limit that you can spend.
 Instead, the credit card issuer imposes a soft limit that can change depending on your income, credit history, and purchasing habits.
-The different is between these two types of cards is that you're expected to pay the full balance on a charge card each month while you may be allowed to revolve your balance on a no preset spending limit credit card.
+The difference between these two types of cards is that you're expected to pay the full balance on a charge card each month, while you may be allowed to revolve your balance on a no preset spending limit credit card.

-If your credit limit increase isn't approved, your credit card issuer will send an email or letter letting you know the reasons you weren't approved.
-If your credit score played a factor in the decision, you'll receive a free copy of the score that was used and two factors influencing your score.
+If your credit limit increase isn't approved, your credit card issuer will most likely send an email or letter letting you know the reasons you weren't approved.
+If your credit score played a factor in the decision, you may receive a free copy of the score that was used and any factors that influenced your score.
 If your credit report was used, you'll receive information about ordering a free copy of the credit report that was used in the decision.